QTM 350 - Data Science Computing

 1 Vini Jr Real Madrid 8

-• The FULL OUTER JOIN returns all records when there is a match in either left (first) or right (second) table
+• FULL OUTER JOIN returns all records from both of them, regardless of whether there is a match in the other table

 pd.read_sql('''